 Does the government ever do random requests for a second appraisal for a reverse mortgage?By Marilyn on 11.29.2018

-As a matter of fact, HUD just implemented a new procedure recently that requires lenders to upload all appraisals for reverse mortgages into the FHA system at which time, FHA will at its sole discretion determine if a second appraisal is required.
+HUD recently implemented a new procedure requiring lenders to upload all appraisals for reverse mortgages into the FHA system.
+At that time, FHA will, at its sole discretion, determine if a second appraisal is needed.

-This process was originally announced and outlined in HUD Mortgagee Letter 2018-06 on September 28, 2018 and it was just announced via FHA News and Updates that this is now an automated process.
+This process was initially announced and outlined in HUD Mortgagee Letter 2018-06 on September 28, 2018, and it was just announced via FHA News and Updates that this is now an automated process.

-Time will tell if these factors continue to hold true or if there are also other value considerations that start to come up more and more often requiring second appraisals.
-HUD is still seeing large losses on the reverse mortgage program currently.
+Time will tell if these factors continue to hold true or if other value considerations start coming up more often, requiring second appraisals.
+HUD is still seeing significant losses on the reverse mortgage program currently.

-After having the experience of seeing thousands and thousands of reverse mortgages, reviewing those with losses and being able to review their appraisals with hindsight, they are doing their best to isolate the causes of appraisal deficiencies and eliminate as many of those deficiencies as possible before they result in additional losses.
+After having the experience of seeing thousands and thousands of reverse mortgages, reviewing those with losses, and being able to check their appraisals with hindsight, they are doing their best to isolate the causes of appraisal deficiencies and eliminate as many of those deficiencies as possible before they result in additional losses.